namakayo/Namina/README.md

 | outline | Click: Toggle outline, Hold: Set outline color to the color picker |
 | download | Download your epic art |
 | palette | Open/close your palette |

-Tip: Generally, you want to disable outline when drawing and enable when about to export.
-Generating outline is quite laggy.